sethmcleod/eventfeed.js/README.md

 # Google Calendar Event Feed

-Eventfeed is a simple plugin for displaying a feed of upcoming events using [Google Calendar API v3](https://developers.google.com/google-apps/calendar/v3/reference/events/list).
+Eventfeed.js is a simple plugin for displaying a feed of upcoming events using [Google Calendar API v3](https://developers.google.com/google-apps/calendar/v3/reference/events/list).
 No jQuery required, it's just plain javascript.

-> This is currently in beta and may not function correctly.
+> This is currently in working beta and may not function correctly.

 ## Installation
 Installation is easy: Just download the script from the __dist__ folder and include it in your HTML: